How to Use the Command 'pipx' (with examples)

 Explanation:

-• package: This is the name of the package you want to install.
+• package: Placeholder for the actual package name you wish to install.

 Use case 3: List installed packages